Home » WC19 Wheelchair Safety Standard

 WC19 Wheelchair Safety Standard -- Section 19 of RESNA WC/Volume 1: Wheelchairs for Use in Motor Vehicle

-WC19 -- WC19 refers specifically to general design requirements, test procedures, and performance requirements for manual and powered wheelchairs that are designed to offer safe forward-facing seating for passengers traveling in any motor vehicle.
+WC19 -- WC19 (sometimes written as WC-19) refers specifically to general design requirements, test procedures, and performance requirements for manual and powered wheelchairs that are designed to offer safe forward-facing seating for passengers traveling in any motor vehicle.

 Crash Testing – When a wheelchair has been "crash tested" it means it has gone through a dynamic crash test to verify the integrity of the wheelchair and the safety of its occupants in the event of a crash.
 The crash test is done in accordance with WC19 accepted industry standards.